kaligraffy/basiccryptmypi/README.md

 ARG1 can be:
 -b or build - standard build
--nx or build_no_extract - build without preparing the filesystem -m or mount_only - only mount an image or disk
+-m or mount_only - only mount an image or disk
 -u or unmount - unmount
--i or initramfs - mount and run mkinitramfs
+-i or install - install dependencies
--h or help - prints this help message
+-mk or mkinitramfs - mounts and runs the mkinitramfs -h or help - prints this help message
 Follow the prompts

 ISSUES